jheslian/issue-tracking-system/README.md

 ## API Documentation:
-Check the documention how to use the API and some examples : [Issue Tacking API](https://documenter.getpostman.com/)
+Check the documention how to use the API and see some examples : [Issue Tacking API](https://documenter.getpostman.com/view/19593881/UyxdJoJT)

 ## Application environments: